Information for New Graduate Students

 During your University orientation you will receive instructions on how to register for courses.
 This information can also be found at this link.

 IMPORTANT!
 Please remember that students must be registered during their graduating semester.
+International students can not exclusively register for online courses.

 If a student wishes to drop a class or withdraw, they must actively do so using myUH self-service and/or completing the required paperwork.
 Simply skipping your required payments has never been an acceptable method for withdrawing from the university.
 Despite any communications from the university that you may be dropped for non-payment, students should never assume that they will be dropped.